Rich2code/Rich2code/README.md

 I’m currently working on adding advanced animations to my projects and exploring new areas of development like AI and machine learning.
 My goal is to continue growing as a developer and to keep challenging myself with exciting projects.

 ### Let’s Connect!
 Feel free to reach out or check out my work—there’s always something new I’m working on!
+Also, if you ever need a website you know who to get.